-Around £250m of net new borrowing is anticipated each year, taking our outstanding borrowing to £14bn by the end of 2026/27, which is subject to a further assessment of affordability at this time.
+Around £280m of net new borrowing is anticipated each year on average across the plan, which is subject to a further assessment of affordability at this time.
 We also plan to refinance our borrowing that is due to mature throughout the period of this plan.